Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

           (def trust-addr
                *caller*)

-          ;; Contract allowing creator to transfer funds so that ;; coins are not lost.
+          ;; Contract allowing the creator to transfer funds so that ;; coins are not lost.
           ;;
           (defn transfer-funds